mossbanay/Psychology-3-4/Questions/Chapter4.md

 Each of the hemispheres contains a motor, visual and auditory cortex.
 The locations of these corticies are also mirrored in the hemispheres.
 Both hemispheres also receive information from the opposing side of the body.

+Other similarities include the physiological dimensions (i.e size, shape) and hemispheric specialisations.

 ---

 #### Name the deep groove that appears to seperate the hemispheres.